Bone Fracture: Symptoms,Causes and Treatments

 Treatment

-Bone Healing Techniques includes:
+Bone Healing Techniques Include:

-• Splint, Brace, or Cast: Stabilize and support broken bone during healing.
+• Splint, Brace, or Cast : Stabilize and support broken bone during healing.

-• Traction: Uses pulleys and weights to gently stretch muscles and align bone ends.
+• Traction : Uses pulleys and weights to gently stretch muscles and align bone ends.

-• Open Reduction and Internal Fixation (ORIF) Surgery: Realignment of severe fractures using rods, screws, and plates.
+• Open Reduction and Internal Fixation (ORIF) Surgery : Realignment of severe fractures using rods, screws, and plates.

-• External Fixation: Metal pins or screws inserted above and below fracture site, connected to external metal bar.
+• External Fixation : Metal pins or screws inserted above and below fracture site, connected to external metal bar.

 Ready to take control of your health journey?
 Book your appointment now and start your path towards wellness today!